bkirman/its-almost-as-if-you-are-playing-a-board-game/prompts.md

 Chuckle to yourself and move any piece
 Rotate a piece 90 degrees on any axis
-Move any piece off the board and put it in front of you Read aloud: "Play this card and advance two spaces on the leaf track" Use a pen to draw a 3x5 grid and put a number in each space Scowl and use your phone torch to look closely at a part of the board.
+Move any piece off the board and put it in front of you Read aloud: "Play this card and advance two spaces on any track" Use a pen to draw a 3x5 grid and put a number in each space Scowl and use your phone torch to look closely at a part of the board.
 Pick up all the pieces of a single type (colour/shape?) and put them somewhere else.
 Open the box and rummage around inside for a few seconds as if looking for something.
+Say "Let's make this interesting" and confidently move a piece anywhere Say "Hmm, is that resolved during upkeep or cleanup?"
+Roll a bunch of dice and separate them into 2 or more groups.